Welcome to the Human Weapon Factory...

 Other notables who frequented BIGGS MORRISON BOXING include Vernon Forrest, Robert Allen, Denzel Washington, P-Diddy, Cuba Gooding, Jr., Mase, and Sinbad.
 Later Xavier opened three (3) more gyms in the Atlanta area and operated one in Greensboro, N.C.
 The popularity of his training programs continued to attract more top amateurs and pros such as 1996 Olympic bronze medal champ Ziaire Raheem.
 Xavier did early pad work with Raheem as he prepared for his spectacular win over Eric Morales that segued into a brief undefeated reign for Raheem.
 Biggs also trained 2-time female champion and Guinness world record holder, Terri ‘the boss’ Moss, transforming her losing record to a record of successive wins.

-Other female boxers turned champions under Xavier’s auspices include Laura Serrano, Mellissa Shaw, and Suzy Taylor.
+Other female boxers turned champions under Xavier’s auspices include Laura Serrano and Suzy Taylor.
 Also to Xavier’s impressive training and co-training credits are Falcon cheerleader turned Professional Boxer Nina Ahlin, world ranked contender Steve Dotse, and Mexican sensation and 5-time champion Jorge Lacierva.
-Rounding off this list is his work with undefeated Heavyweight Cedric Boswell and 92 Olympic bronze medalist Chris Johnson.
 In more recent years, Xavier has worked with the undefeated Felix Fernandez, 9-time golden glove champion, 3-time national champion Kitten Carlos Monroe, and Jerry Odom.

 The mark of a successful business is its affected clientele.
 Xavier’s diverse training outreach encompasses the entertainment and sports arenas where he’s had the privilege of working with football sensations Vernon Davis and Derrick Morgan, as well as basketball luminaries Surge Obaka and Shannon Brown.

-Xavier’s work with music industry giants began with his training sessions with world famous DJ Nabs for charity fights, R L, Stevie J and soul singer Monica.
+Xavier’s work with entertainment industry giants began with his training sessions with world-famous DJ Nabs for charity fights, R L, Stevie J, and soul singer Monica.
 One of Xavier’s most prized fitness training efforts was his work with superstar recording artist, dancer, and now actor, ‘Usher’, in his role as Sugar Ray Leonard in the film ‘Hands of Stone’, a biographical action film on the life of boxer Roberto “No Mas” Duran.
 Xavier continues as Usher’s private trainer keeping him in peak condition for concert performances.

 Xavier is now operating the soulful and authentic DECATUR BOXING CLUB and serves as Director of Boxing for the fast growing boxing and kickboxing franchise ‘9 Round’, the brainchild of one of Xavier’s former trainees who was inspired by his unique brand and training techniques.